swahareddy/swahareddy.github.io/blogs/us_mba_admissions/school_research.md

 There are YouTube channels too.
 I did not check them for all schools, but for the few that I did, they covered a lot of information too.

 ## Step 2: School websites: Part A
-Visit these 2 sections of the schools you're interested in:
+Visit these sections of the schools you're interested in:
 - [Class profile](https://www.fuqua.duke.edu/programs/daytime-mba/class-profile)
 - [Career report](https://www.fuqua.duke.edu/sites/www1.fuqua.duke.edu/files/media/programs/daytime/revised_employment_report_2020_4_9_21.pdf)
 - [Deadlines](https://www.fuqua.duke.edu/programs/daytime-mba/admissions-facts-dates)
 - [Costs](https://www.fuqua.duke.edu/programs/daytime-mba/tuition-costs)

 Feed this data into a master sheet that you will sue throughout your process when deciding where to apply, when deciding which admit to choose..
-Here is one that I painstakingly created, note the number of columns.
-The data fed was what was available in Dec 2020.
-So consider refreshing it, but even if you don't its a good place to start.
+[Here is one](https://coepac-my.sharepoint.com/:x:/g/personal/tejaswaljg14_comp_coep_ac_in/EeDMIc9SU2hAqSuZtxr7C5IBV1JXXaigxe5wjGmmGkkvkQ?e=JqFemL) that I painstakingly created, note the number of columns.
+The data fed was what was available in Dec 2020, so consider refreshing it.
+But even if you don't its a good place to start.
 Sign up for updates / fill form to ask for an e-brochure.
 One way or the other the school asks your email ID to send promotional emails and events.
 This is enough for now.
 You'll need to visit the school website 2 more times as I'll elaborate in the next steps.